rcrc0330/codefundo/README.md

 ## What are we planning to build

-    An Android app to provide help in after flood regulation and management by different NGO's and Goverment organisations.
+    An Android app which alert user and give them safety instructions if there is a flood forecast and  provide help if they are affected by flood by providing their location and details to NGO's, goverment organisations and relatives

 ## How does it work

     * The App takes some basic information from user and permission to monitor the user mobile's GPS location.

-    * The App is able to provide instructions for emergency situations.
+    * The App is able to provide DO's and DONT's for emergency situations along with helpline numbers which will prove useful in case of emergency situations.

     * The App will ALERT the user about any nearby floods (in a specified diameter from location of user).